edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 #### The first test:

-D1: The first analysis related to this project is using the raw dataset and applying the same exact method to extract features from the raw dataset using the DSP block that contains our implementation of the EMD
+D1: The first analysis related to this project is using the raw dataset and uploading the same dataset directly to the studio, the MFE Processing block for audio is used in this project as a DSP block in order to treat the dataset.

-The dataset have been treated locally and uploaded to the studio?? ( not sure to be detailed)

-MFE Processing block for audio is used in this project ? why

 The training method used is 1D Conv NN.